 Apart from lacking in research, apps may create digital barriers to their users.
-For instance, some apps may not be user-friendly, causing difficulties to clients.
+For instance, some apps may not be user-friendly, causing difficulties for clients.
 This is true, especially if the users have less to no technical knowledge.

-Moreover, e-therapy alone isn’t effective and appropriate to patients with complex mental conditions—schizophrenia, PTSD (post-traumatic stress disorder), major depression, and other severe ones—and those who are suffering from comorbidities.
+Moreover, e-therapy alone isn’t effective and appropriate for patients with complex mental conditions—schizophrenia, PTSD (post-traumatic stress disorder), major depression, and other severe ones—and those who are suffering from comorbidities.
 They need to receive adequate treatment and intervention.